Leeds is the perfect city for days out with kids.

-I don’t think I have mentioned this but I went Leeds a couple of weeks ago, yes I know I keep that quite didn’t I ha ha.
 I know I have shouted from the rooftops just how much I loved Leeds, and the wonderful Queens Hotel.
-But I have one more thing to share with you.
+But I have one more thing to share with you.10 Things to do in Leeds with kids.

-But what I missed, is that Leeds is amazing for families.
 We must take the boys to London 3 times a year, and visit Manchester regularly.
 They are city kids, and love the buzz of a busy city.
-Yet we have never taken them to Leeds.
+We need to plan more days out in Leeds.

 We were so lucky that Jacquie the manager from the Queens hotel was one step ahead of us and arranged for us to have a guided tour around Leeds with the lovely and very knowledgeable Beverly from Conference Leeds.
 I will be honest?
 I didn’t know what to expect.
 I was not sure if the boys would enjoy it.
 But we all absolutely loved the tour.

-Beverly was just so knowledgeable, and so so passionate about Leeds and it totally transferred onto us.
+Beverly was just so knowledgeable and so so passionate about Leeds and it totally transferred onto us.
+She knew all the best places to visit in Leeds.
 The tour was meant to take 1 hours and not one of us notice that we were on the tour for 1 hour and 45 minutes.
 We had so much fun and found it so interesting, and the fact that we lost time said it all.

 - Visit the Leeds Rhinos, we are going to visit and train with the Rhinos in the summer.
 We are so excited, and a little nervous if I am honest.
 But the boys are beside themselves with excitement.